 University, where the Jesuits taught me everything I know!

 Rudi: You're very well travelled.
-What's the most fascinating place you've
+What's the most fascinating place you've visited and why?

 Reza: I loved living in Morocco for about four months in